hotavocado/GDQ-CM-EI/README.md

-# GDQ-CM-EI
+# Daily questionnaire

- ML applet for custom daily Qs
+[Mindlogger](https://mindlogger.org/) applet for Dialectical Behavorial Therapy daily diary card.

+For use in first clinical pilot.